lpalova/dsp/07-statistics.md

 [Bayesian probability] (https://en.wikipedia.org/wiki/Bayesian_probability)
 is a quantity that is assigned to represent a state of knowledge, or a state of belief.
+The Bayesian interpretation of probability can be seen as an extension of propositional logic that enables reasoning with hypotheses, i.e., the propositions whose truth or falsity is uncertain.
+In the Bayesian view, a probability is assigned to a hypothesis, whereas under frequentist inference, a hypothesis is typically tested without being assigned a probability.
+Bayesian probability belongs to the category of evidential probabilities; to evaluate the probability of a hypothesis, the Bayesian probabilist specifies some prior probability, which is then updated to a posterior probability in the light of new, relevant data (evidence).
+The Bayesian interpretation provides a standard set of procedures and formulae to perform this calculation.

 ---